crdgdr/Jesus-Simulator/README.md

 - Puella Magi Madoka Magica
 - Plants vs. Zombies

-...and many more that I either do not know or can not remember.
+...and many more that I either do not know or cannot remember.

 ### Enjoy!